sergeevgk/weather-forecasting/README.md

 	At the moment there is no difference from running the `WatherForecasting.WebApi` project - Aspire just provides logs in a more convenient format.
 Later there will be Redis hosting and, hopefully, many other features.
 5. Swagger documentation and interface are provided at {running_app_url}/swagger.

+#### Running in Docker/Podman:
+I used Aspir8 tool (https://github.com/prom3theu5/aspirational-manifests) to generate a docker-compose file from the Aspire project.
+This tool also builds images and publishes to your (local?) image repository so that the docker-compose command can actually run the container.
+I tried this with Podman and latest docker-compose, and it seems that it worked.
+I will provide a more detailed description later, when I figure out the most convenient way to build this project in docker images, publish and run locally.

 ### Requirements and features:

 #### Implemented